raae/queen.raae.codes/content/queen-emails/2022-01-27-plugins/index.md

 - [a local plugin](https://www.gatsbyjs.com/docs/creating-a-local-plugin/#project-structure-for-a-local-plugin),
 - or make use of [yarn workspace](https://classic.yarnpkg.com/en/docs/cli/workspace).

-You may also use npm workspace in theory, but I can never get those to work.
+In theory, you may also use npm workspace, but I can never get those to work.
 If you do, please tell me your secret.

-A plugin may include more than the gatsby-node.js.
-But it's the one that always gets out of hand for me, so I chose it to get your attention.
+A plugin may include more than the gatsby-node.js file.
+But it's the one that always gets out of hand first for me, so it's the one that pushed me to start modularizing with plugins.

 **Why make use of a Gatsby plugin?**